CarInsurance.com Insights

 Cheapest full-size sedans to insure

-The Toyota Camry is the cheapest full-size sedan to insure through State Farm.
-Full-size sedans typically don’t rank in the “cheap” category, but you can explore the average rates of the full-size sedan models below.
+The Toyota Camry is the cheapest full-size sedan to insure through Travelers.
+Full-size sedans typically don’t rank in the “cheap” category, but you can explore the average rates for them below.

 Make modelCompanyAnnual ratesSix-month ratesMonthly rates